The Laboratory is named in commemoration of Tony Davies, Professor of Electrical Power Engineering from 1994 until his untimely death on 4 July 2002.

 Activity within the Laboratory has continued to expand and by the end of 2009, it was clear that more space was required to accommodate new projects.
 The solution was to build an extensive mezzanine floor in the old hall and at the same time rearrange the ground floor to have a series of HV cages housing specific projects or test equipment.
 The new floor was fully operational by June 2010.
 As an indirect result of this expansion, the Laboratory has been able to also expand its commercial testing activities in order to meet the growing demand for high voltage testing from both the power and rail industries.

 Members of the Laboratory publish the results of their work extensively in refereed journals and at international conferences and a full list is available within E-Prints.
-In 2007 the 9th IEEE International Conference on Solid Dielectrics was organised by the Laboratory and held in Winchester.
+In 2007 the 9th IEEE International Conference on Solid Dielectrics was organised by the Laboratory and held in Winchester, and in 2015 the TDHVL team were organisers of the IEEE Electrical Insulation Conference in Seattle.